Germany confirms human transmission of coronavirus | DW | 28.01.2020

 The 33-year-old man who contracted the virus lives near Starnberg, 30 kilometers (18 miles) south of Munich, and is in a "medically good state," according to the health authority.

-People who had come into close contact with either of the infected persons have been informed and are being monitored for any signs that the disease has spread.
+People who had come into close contact with either of the infected individuals have been informed and are being monitored for any signs that the disease has spread.

-The health authorities released a statement on Monday saying he was under surveillance in an isolation ward and that the risk of infection for the people of Bavaria is currently considered to be "low."
+The health authorities released a statement on Monday saying that the man was under observation in an isolation ward and that the risk of infection for the people of Bavaria was currently considered to be "low."

-"People who have been in contact (with the patient) have been informed in detail about possible symptoms, hygiene measures and transmission channels," it added.
+"People who have been in contact (with the patient) have been informed in detail about possible symptoms, hygiene measures and transmission channels," it also said.

 Unique case